Table of content

 How to remember lost memories?

-If you are looking to fill your memory journal as much as possible (as I am), then it's important to know how to remember those lost memories.
+If you are looking to fill your personal timeline journal as much as possible (as I am), then it's important to know how to remember those lost memories.
 Or rather, how to re-access those memories, as they probably still exist in your mind.
 You just have to find the right cues in order to access them again!